democratic-csi/democratic-csi/README.md

 ![Image](https://img.shields.io/github/workflow/status/democratic-csi/democratic-csi/CI?style=flat-square)

 # Introduction

 ## What is Democratic-CSI?

-`Democratic-CSI` implements the `csi` (Container Storage Interface) specifications providing storage for various container orchestration systems (*ie: Kubernetes, Nomad, OpenShift*).
+`Democratic-CSI` implements the `CSI` (Container Storage Interface) specifications providing storage for various container orchestration systems (*ie: Kubernetes, Nomad, OpenShift*).

 The current *focus* is providing storage via iSCSI or NFS from ZFS-based storage systems, predominantly `TrueNAS / FreeNAS` and `ZoL on Ubuntu`.
 The current *drivers* implement the depth and breadth of the `csi` specifications, so you have access to resizing, snapshots, clones, etc functionality.

 ## What can Democratic-CSI offer?

 **Several implementations of `CSI` drivers**
 :arrow_forward: `freenas-nfs` (manages zfs datasets to share over nfs)
 :arrow_forward: `freenas-iscsi` (manages zfs zvols to share over iscsi)